 We work directly with local smallholder farmers, intermediate suppliers and partners to secure the long-term supply of the – often vulnerable – raw materials of natural origin we rely on.
 Our field teams travel to remote sourcing regions all over the world, cultivating personal relationships with producers that enable us to build trust and work together to ensure the long-term future of raw materials.
 Our work also contributes to more stable incomes to help improve the lives of these communities.
 When our teams can’t be in the field, we bring transparency and stability to our supply chains by partnering with direct suppliers on improved sourcing models.

 In addition, our internal grass-roots initiative Green Teams, empowers and encourages local groups of employees to identify local opportunities to drive forward our sustainability and purpose ambitions as well as raise awareness of existing sustainable operations across Givaudan and deliver results.
-Their achievements include reducing the use of fresh solvents from cleaning processes in our site in Sant Celoni, Spain, reducing waste by 100 tonnes/year and saving EUR 129,000, to a reforestation project in Cuernavaca, Mexico, where employees planted 400 trees.
-Green Teams make an impact across our entire organisation through sharing best practice from site to site and actively promoting a Company-wide green attitude.
+Their projects span our purpose and sustainability ambitions, from projects that tackle waste, to water-reduction initiatives, to replacing single-use plastics, to supporting our climate action efforts through initiatives such as reforestation projects.
+Our Green Teams make an impact across our entire organisation through sharing best practice from site-to-site and actively promoting a Company-wide sustainable mindset.